manateeit/rools/package-tools/DEVELOPER_GUIDE.md

 - **Files not extracted**: Check if the postinstall script ran successfully.
 You can manually run `npx cline-rules-extract`.
 - **Permission issues**: Ensure you have write permissions to the project root directory.
 - **Conflicts with existing files**: The extraction script will not overwrite existing files.
 Delete the existing files if you want to force an update.
+- **Wrong files extracted**: Ensure the repository root is correctly identified by the extraction script.
+The script looks for files in the repository root, not in the package directory.

 ---